danielsaidi/website_danielsaidi/collections/_posts/2020/2020-10-16-swift-semantics.md

 ## TLDR;

 If you find this post too long, I have added most of the extensions in this post to my [SwiftKit]({{page.swiftkit}}) and [SwiftUIKit]({{page.swiftuikit}}) libraries.
-I have chosen to exclude `UIKit`-specific code, since I have shifted focus to `SwiftUI` and don't have any `UIKit` code in these libraries.
+I have chosen to exclude UIKit-specific code, since I have shifted focus to SwiftUI and don't have any UIKit code in these libraries.

 ## Background

 There will always be parts of a language that you may think are missing or doesn't fit your personal coding style.
-Some things are just strange (e.g. why does `UIKit` only have an `isHidden` view property, but no `isVisible`) while some may be specific to your own needs.
+Some things are just strange (e.g. why does UIKit only have an `isHidden` view property, but no `isVisible`) while some may be specific to your own needs.

 Swift intentionally tries to be very focused, which means that it will intentionally leave out parts that you may think should be there, which may explain missing properties like `isVisible`.
 You can easily create such properties yourself with extensions, but doing so can be repetetive and tiresome.
 I have therefore started gathering reusable extensions in the libraries mentioned above, which makes my code more straightforward.